Emad4770/WA-Labs/Lab03/README.md

 err:
 1-
 {
-err: no films found with this id
+err: no films found with this id or user id
 }
-2-?
-{
-err: some info missing, please provide all the information }

 #Update the rating of a specific film.